k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 #### grFormat.graphit
 The **format** flag has been set to XML in the CRM_DB node.
 If the format is specified, the node will only be evaluated and added if the output format matches the format value.

 The example below requests JSON in the output format.
-The CRM_DB node, with all its sub nodes, is not displayed in the response since its format is in XML.
+The CRM_DB node, with all its sub nodes, is not displayed in the response as its format is in XML.

 ![grFormat](images/graphit_examples_format1.png)